ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 - Connect to the ntopng web GUI, select the ZMQ interface as in the above picture and copy the value of --zmq-encryption-key '...'
 - Start nprobe as follows:  :code:`nprobe --zmq-encryption-key '<pub key>' --zmq tcp://127.0.0.1:1234`

-Note: unless a private key is provided, ntopng generates a public/private keypairs for each interface and stores them under /var/lib/ntopng/<interface id>/key.{pub,priv}
+Note: unless a private key is provided, ntopng generates a public/private keypair and stores it under /var/lib/ntopng/key.{pub,priv}

 Quick Start